-The high regard for the legislative agencies, LFO and LRS, seems to extend to House and

-Senate administrative staff.
-The Secretary of the Senate and the Clerk of the House hire the Reading Clerks, Enrolling and Engrossing Clerks and others who work behind the scenes.
+The high regard for the legislative agencies, the LFO and LRS, seems to extend to House and Senate administrative staff.
+The Secretary of the Senate and the Clerk of the House hire the Reading Clerks, Enrolling and Engrossing Clerk, and others who work behind the scenes.
 They also administer members' secretaries, in consultation with the legislators.
 Although no direct question was asked, more than one legislator volunteered that a stable staff is one of the strengths of the Alabama Legislature.
-No one wanted to see a change of majority party result in a new staff, as happens in some states.
-As with the LFO and LRS, members' trust in the staff builds with the length of staff service, and the institutional memories held by the staff are valued highly.
+No one wanted to see a change of majority party lead to a new staff, as happens in some states.
+As with the LFO and LRS, member trust in the staff builds with the length of staff service, and the institutional memories held by the staff are valued highly.

 Each committee has a clerk or secretary for committee business.
-Each senator has a secretary in his/her suite of offices.
-In practice, two senators sometimes share one secretary.
-Representatives draw from a secretarial pool, with up to six representatives sharing the services of one secretary.
-Almost 88% of the House members responding to the survey expressed dissatisfaction with their secretarial support, and the topic was often cited in response to the open ended questions asking for changes needed in the legislature.
+Each Senator has a secretary in his/her suite of offices.
+In practice two Senators sometimes share one secretary.
+Representatives draw from a secretarial pool; six is the number who are said to share one.
+Almost 88% of the House members responding to the survey expressed dissatisfaction with their secretarial support, and this topic was often raised in response to the open ended questions asking for changes needed in the legislature.
 The need for more help with constituents was specifically mentioned.